quephird/dodonpascii/README.md

 ## Description

-This is my first attempt at a bullet-hell shmup using nothing but
+This is my first attempt at a bullet-hell shmup using sprites made with ASCII characters.
+I had originally intended to render entities as actual text but doing things like collision detection and rotations would have required font metrics and tedious math that I just decided was not worth it.
+Images it is then.

 ## Getting it running